-My mum at first was a bit taken aback and her initial comment was “You look lovely darling but you’re still my son” She took a few hours to come to terms with who was sat in front of her and she said “it’s like looking at your sister but you will always be my son”.
+My mum at first was a bit taken aback and her initial comment was “You look lovely darling but you’re still my son” She took a few hours to come to terms with who was sitting in front of her and she said, “it’s like looking at your sister but you will always be my son”.
 Bless!

 She did cry a little though.

-What reaction did you get from your friends when you told?
+What reaction did you get from your friends when you told them?

-By enlarge my friends have been bloody amazing and most have welcomed Mikki with open arms and coming out has showed me who my true friends really are.
+By enlarge my friends have been bloody amazing and most have welcomed Mikki with open arms and coming out has shown me who my true friends really are.
 I really mean that!

 I’ve sat with a large group of friends dressed as Mikki many times now and everyone is cool.
 Most of my friends are accepting of Mikki and being Mikki has brought me closer to some of my friends than I’ve ever been in our entire lives.

 I’ve been friends with some of them for most of my life and all have been accepting of Mikki.
 Some of the comments are “We wouldn’t care if you wanted to dress as a cream bun.
 We still love you.”

 What has surprised me is my female friends, who’ve been absolutely amazing and we’ve discussed being Mikki, being trans, and how I’ve coped with telling them what I told them, and then they have given me dressing, makeup tips, and even tips I’m not quite ready to use yet!

 One of my female friends has even given me a load of her clothes as she’s recently gone from a size 22 to a size 14.
 So as I come down in size I still have a wardrobe.